-Whitman County Humane Society: KONG Toy Grant
+Whitman County Humane Society: KONG Toys Grant Report

 The KONG grant was used for enrichment of both our dogs and cats.